SAP-archive/yaas-nodejs-client-sdk/README.md

 });

 # Optional parameters:
-# extensionModules allows you to load your own custom modules based on yaas.js
+# extensionModules [array] - allows you to load your own custom modules based on yaas.js
-# overrideApiUrl allows you to specify a custom api url (eg. yaas staging environment)
+# overrideApiUrl [string] - allows you to specify a custom api url (eg. yaas staging environment)
 ````

 On successful initialization your credentials seem valid and the module was able to obtain an authentication token.